Plight of the reindeer

 Thu, Dec 02, 2010 at 11:40 AM

-A patchwork of reindeer herds across the Arctic has been shrinking for years, and while their species is in no immediate danger, Santa may still want to shop around for backup.
-About half of the region's 23 largest migrating herds are in decline, according to the U.S. government's Arctic Report Card, and a 2009 census found global reindeer numbers have fallen 57 percent in the last 20 years.
+An array of reindeer herds across the Arctic has been shrinking for years, and while their species is in no immediate danger, Santa may still want to shop around for backup.
+About half of the region's 23 largest migrating herds are in decline, according to the U.S. Arctic Report Card, and a 2009 census found global reindeer numbers have fallen 57 percent in the last 20 years.
 With several herds already struggling, some experts say climate change could push these iconic animals over the edge.

 "Arctic herds in particular are challenged by climate change, just like polar bears are," says University of Alberta ecologist Mark Boyce, whose 2009 reindeer census was published in the journal Global Change Biology.
 "It's in the Arctic that climate change is happening faster than anywhere else on the planet."